 Here are some display PPC tips you’ll want to keep in mind:

-Always use images -- text-only display ads will get completely lost.
-Take into account how images have performed on other organic and paid channels (for example, see how it performed on your Facebook page or in a Twitter ad).
+- Always use images — text-only display ads will get completely lost.
+Take into account how images have performed on other organic and paid channels (for example, see how they performed on your Facebook page or in a Twitter ad).

 Native Social Advertising